 However, its value continued to appreciate over the years.
 Even Ethereum was almost worthless up until early 2017.
 This is despite the massive returns those who invested in the Ether token received.

-The issue of forking has also contributed to the emergence of new cryptocurrencies.
+In simple terms, a fork is a process in which a cryptocurrency is branched into another blockchain.
 While forking may not be the core reason for the wealth of different cryptocurrencies, it is still a factor.
 Bitcoin, for example accounts for at least four known cryptocurrencies that “branched off” it.
 These include Litecoin, Bitcoin Cash, and Bitcoin Gold.
 Litecoin has Litecoin Cash; Ethereum Classic (ETC) and Ethereum (ETH).
 Even newer coins are being forced to create new cryptocurrencies.
 A very good example is Zcash that now has resulted in Zclassic (ZCL) and then a twin fork between ZCL and Bitcoin resulting into Bitcoin Private.

 Cryptocurrencies keep on increasing due to the nature of innovation and our desire for constant improvement.
 One way of thinking of this, is to look at the example of the millions of apps that providers like Apple or Google have.
 Many of them do essentially the same thing, but we still end up having many of them.
 Imagine an app that streams music, for instance.
 There isn’t just one, but hundreds of them.
 We love some and dislike others.
 Still, many others keep on being developed, time and time again.